 Internal Revenue Service Information and Assistance

 The IRS has resources available to help with the filing of both nonresident and resident returns.

 - Main IRS website

-You may also be able to get assistance from the St. Louis IRS office.
+You may also be able to get assistance from the IRS Taxpayer Assistance office.
 Appointments are required.
 Find out how to contact your local office.